jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 npm run create-icon-sprite
 ```

-__Note: the fill and stroke properties are removed from the icon so they can be filled via CSS__
+__Note: the fill and stroke properties are removed so the SVG can be filled via CSS.
+If don't need to apply color changes on your icons,
+go for the multi-color pattern [described below](#user-content-dealing-with-multi-color-svgs-containing-inline-styles)__

-The script will take all SVG icons from `src/app/assets/icons` and create a sprite SVG into
+Regardless of the method, the script will take all SVG icons from `src/app/assets/icons` and create a sprite SVG into
-`src/app/assets/sprites` using the [svg symbols technique](https://css-tricks.com/svg-symbol-good-choice-icons/).
+`src/app/assets/sprites` using the [svg symbols technique](https://css-tricks.com/svg-symbol-good-choice-icons/):

 ```
 app